What is an Equity Capital Market?

 - Reduction of credit risk: The higher the proportion of equity in the company’s capital stricter, the lesser the amount of debt it has to raise.
 As a result, credit risk is reduced.

-- Greater flexibility: Having a lower debt to equity ratio allows greater flexibility in the firms operation.
-This is so because shareholders are less risk averse than debt holders given that because the former stand to gain more if the company makes a large profit (in the form or greater dividends) and face limited losses if the company does poorly (because of limited liability).
+- Greater flexibility: A lower debt to equity ratio allows greater flexibility in the firm’s operation.
+This is so because shareholders are less risk-averse than debt holders given that because the former stand to gain more if the company makes a large profit (in the form or greater dividends) and face limited losses if the company does poorly (because of limited liability).

 - Signaling Effect: Issuing equity also signals that the company is doing well financially.